tbfld/counter.ink/content/obj/1993–94 > Cop Sculpture.md

 ---
+title: 1993–94 > Cop Sculpture
+description: an exhibition I mounted with Lincoln Tobier in 1993
+extract: For several years I had haphazardly clipped newspaper and magazine images of police presenting contraband they’d confiscated — weapons, drugs, currency, art, forgeries, animal or cultural artifacts, smuggled plants and food, and so on.
+I was fascinated by the ritual of law enforcement agencies staging temporary displays of what amount to fetish objects because, by most measures, they were indistinguishable from contemporary art.
+created: 2024-12-01 00:01
+updated: 2024-12-01 00:01
+author: tb
+images: "true"
+order:
+enableToc: "true"
+permalink:
+aliases:
+draft: "false"
+publish: "true"
+date: 1993-01-01
 tags:
   - art
   - crime
   - image
   - media
   - news
-timelines:
+  - collaboration
+  - media-critique
+  - media-theory
+status:
+RSS: "false"
 ---

 “Cop Sculpture” was an exhibition I mounted with Lincoln Tobier in 1993 — or, as the poster said, “one project, two installations,” at two galleries across the street from each other.